-Fortunately, our partners at Business Licenses, LLC, can do the research for you.
+Fortunately, our partners at Avalara can do the research for you.
 Through this business license service, you will receive a report identifying the local, state, and federal licenses and permits required to run your business.

 Acquire insurance for your North Carolina professional corporation

 While the corporate structure might limit your personal liability for many corporate torts and debts, insurance is still important and even required under certain circumstances.

 If your PC employs three or more employees, you must have workers’ compensation insurance.
 You may also want to purchase multiple forms of business insurance to protect your business assets from lawsuits and unforeseen harms.
 Lastly, you’re still liable for your personal negligence and any professional malpractice you personally commit or supervise.
 Professional malpractice insurance is important for protecting you and your license when running a PC.